About

 Andy Frankel

 Andy Frankel is an attorney in New York City with over 30 years of experience in complex commercial litigation.
-He is a member of the Foundation Against Intolerance and Racism and other nonpartisan organizations dedicated to advancing civil rights and liberties through civic engagement and meaningful, civil dialogue.
+He is a member of various nonpartisan organizations dedicated to advancing civil rights and liberties through civic engagement and meaningful, civil dialogue.

 Manny Klausner